How do I Choose Compression Socks?

 There’s plenty of medical research that validates the use of knee-high compression socks and 20-30 mmHg support hose in men.
 Whether they’re worn for athletic or sports activity, for work or even as part of a formal wear ensemble, compression stockings for men and women are an effective, inexpensive form of physical therapy.

-What doctors call SVT, or superficial vein thrombosis comes with a lot of challenging symptoms: painful hardening of the surface skin near veins, general leg pain, and varicose veins.
+- Superficial vein thrombosis (SVT) comes with a lot of challenging symptoms: painful hardening of the surface skin near veins, general leg pain, and varicose veins.
 The regular use of knee-high compression socks, either by men and women helps in managing it.
 Studies have found that leg compression is the most effective treatment for SVT, which is a rather common problem among older adults and anyone who spends a lot of time on their feet.

-For the treatment of vein and lymph-system disorders, the use of compression stockings is the most common non-surgical remedy.
+- For the treatment of vein and lymph-system disorders, the use of compression stockings is the most common non-surgical remedy.
 One of the key points of research in this area shows that doctors often prescribe knee-high compression socks, 20-30 mmHg support hose, and leggings to men or women as an effective alternative to surgery.

-In other words, you don’t need to wait until something goes wrong with your vein system or your legs before using compression socks 20-30 mmhg.
+In other words, you don’t need to wait until something goes wrong with your vein system or your legs before using compression socks 20-30 mmHg.
 It’s always wiser to prevent a problem than treat it after it surfaces.